 Based on the famous Pareto Principle, the Pareto Chart is a graphical tool that helps identify the most common problems in your manufacturing process.
 Using this, you can quickly see which factors contribute to most of your issues and target those for improvement first.

 The Pareto chart helps manufacturers see the most common forms of error at a glance.
-In addition, it displays the most common sources of a defect in descending order, helping your team prioritize more on improvements for maximum impact.
+In addition, it displays the most common sources of a defect in descending order, helping your team prioritize more improvements for maximum impact.

 The 5 Whys